Can I use sieve email filtering?

 Sieve filters consist of multiple filter files, each containing different rule sets.
 In principle, these filter files can be activated or deactivated as desired.
 This way you can switch between a “standard filter” and a “vacation filter”, for example.

 In practice, however, many – if not all – Sieve implementations only support one specific filter name – their own.
 Most of these implementations do not allow a filter file to be loaded under a different name.
 For example, such a filter file might be called “Open-Xchange.”
-If tool XY exclusively looks for the filter file XY, it will not recognize “Open-Xchange.”
+If tool XY exclusively looks for the filter file XY, it will not recognise “Open-Xchange.”
 Conversely, if XY saves the file under its own name, OX will not be able to identify and display it.
-So if you upload and activate a filter file named XY with XY, OX will not recognize and process it – and vice versa.
+So if you upload and activate a filter file named XY with XY, OX will not recognise and process it – and vice versa.

 There are good reasons for these restrictions.
 Many Sieve editors are very strict about their syntax and want to interpret only “their” specific syntax.
 When Sieve files from different tools are combined, problems often arise.
 Rules may not be read or processed correctly, or they may be lost when edited with other software.
 For this reason, many tools limit themselves to reading and writing only their own filter files to avoid such conflicts.
 In most cases, users only use one tool for editing and do not mix different tools, so these restrictions are usually not a problem.